Reaching for the Stars

 Own your own!

 First Site Guide was created to help people start their own sites, and we’ve put together a great guide.
 More than that, we have a growing list of platform reviews, if you’re not ready to start your own site.
-We also have resources on our blog to help you decide what niche you want to focus on, which monetizing strategies, and which plugins, will work best for you.
+We also have resources on our blog to help you decide what niche you want to focus on, which monetizing strategies will work best for you.

 In other words, we’ve got you covered!